Aeroluna/LunaCoopMod/README.md

   - Can detect cloaked units.

 Han & Horner are missing a defensive structure to deal with ground, so why not make it something interesting like the scrapped Ordnance Tower?
 These are very expensive but can defend a large area.
 It's also cool to have a structure that focuses more on Horner's side than Han's.

+- Fixed a bug where cancelling building an Assault Galleon would play the Assault Galleon's death animation instead of the generic Terran build cancel animation.

+yeah.

 ## Tychus